allesklar/tkh_mailing_list/README.md

 # TkhMailingList

-This mailing list module work with the tkh_authentication gem.
+This mailing list module work with the tkh_access_control gem.
 It allows administrators to manage user records.
 Most of the functionality is yet to come.

 Like all tkh gems, it's meant to be used for our projects at Ten Thousand Hours and is a part of the greater tkh\_cms gem.
 However if some issues or pull requests come in we are ready to extend the development efforts to help as many developers as possible.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile

-    gem 'tkh_mailing_list'
+    gem 'tkh_mailing_list', "~> 0.13"

-And then execute:
+Install

     $ bundle

-Or install it yourself as:
+Configure

+    $ rake tkh_mailing_list:install

+Migrate the database

+    $ rake db:migrate

+Start your server

+    $ rails s

+## Upgrading

+Update gem

-    $ gem install tkh_mailing_list
+    $ bundle update tkh_mailing_list

+Update locale files and migrations

+    $ rake tkh_mailing_list:update

+Migrate the database if there are new migrations

+    $ rake db:migrate

+Start your server

+    $ rails s

 ## Usage

-To manage a record go to the /members folder.
+To manage a record, go to the /members folder.

 Programmatically, to display a fully working contact form: